Amirmadjour/recognition-pca/README.md

 ```

 # Work with local backend:
-- run all the cells in pca.ipynb file to generate models files
 - if you are working with windows and android, make sure to include your pc address into ALLOWED_HOSTS and CORS_ALLOWED_ORIGINS in backend/backend/settings.py

 # Build command: